 Are Carpenter Bees Destructive?

-Carpenter bees may look like bumblebees, but their behavior and potential impact on your property can be vastly different.
-Known for their habit of boring into wood, carpenter bees have sparked curiosity and
+Carpenter bees may look like bumblebees, but their behavior and potential impact on your property can differ vastly.
+Known for their habit of boring into wood, they have sparked curiosity and concern over